astronomer/docs/astro/universal-metrics-export.md

 To see the complete list of Airflow application metrics that Astro supports, see [the Astro StatsD repository](https://github.com/astronomer/ap-vendor/blob/main/statsd-exporter/include/mappings-gen2.yml).
 To learn more, read the [descriptions of each metric Airflow metrics descriptions in Airflow documentation.
 ](https://airflow.apache.org/docs/apache-airflow/stable/administration-and-deployment/logging-monitoring/metrics.html#metric-descriptions).

-### Infrastructure level metrics
+### Infrastructure metrics

-Infrastructure level metrics can help you understand information about the individual nodes and pods that run each Airflow component.
+Infrastructure metrics can help you understand information about the individual Kubernetes nodes and pods that run each Airflow component.
 These metrics indicate the usage, health, and performance of the pods based on your workload and use case.
 See the table below for the list of infrastructure metrics that Astro supports.

 | Name                                          | Description                                                                                                       |
 | --------------------------------------------- | ----------------------------------------------------------------------------------------------------------------- |